Ixox/TimoChess/README.md

 <img src="pictures/TimoChess_02.jpg" width="400px" />
 <br /><br />
 It uses a regular chess board.
 I drilled 64 holes so that push buttons go through and appear above the surface.
 Push buttons are fixed from the bottom with custom 3D printed (red) pieces. <br />
-It took some time to solder all those wires but it's easy.
+It takes some time to solder all those wires but it's simple.
 <br /><br />
 <img src="pictures/TimoChess_03.jpg" width="400px" />
 <br /><br />